 Events

-Join the conversation on faith and our common life together by attending one of our events.
+Join the conversation on faith, work, culture, and the common good by attending one of our events.

-Gatherings are events designed to rally, network, and support our New City Fellows alumni and friends.
-They include socials, roundtable discussions, workshops, book studies, and service opportunities.
+Our events are designed to rally, network, and support our our partner churches, New City Fellows alumni, friends, and others in the community.
+They include forums, socials, roundtable discussions, workshops, book studies, and service opportunities.

 PAST EVENTS